nmn-pandey/fortune-1000-companies-analysis/README.md

 - Parameter for selecting performance metric
 - Calculated field for dynamic performance metric
-- Dual axis donut chart using table calc
+- Dual axis donut charts for gender representation
-- Symbol map with background polygon layer
+- Symbol map with background data layer showing regional gender ratio
 - Boxplots with colors encoded by CEO gender
 - Bar charts with columns for sector and color encoded years
 - Word cloud with clustering and tooltips

 ## Dashboard Walkthrough